 The Factory-Floor Method: The 30-Minute Recovery Test for Spandex Leggings & More

-This is what I call a simple test; it does not even require equipment.
+The test requires only a ruler and marker.
 In just a few minutes, it will give you a credible assessment of fabric quality.
 It is a fundamental first move before you buy a fabric.

 The Professional Standard: Understanding ASTM & ISO Lab Testing

-Always demand a formal test report from your supplier.
-You are free to consult a third-party lab for this.
+Always demand a formal test report or consult a third-party lab.
 These International standards for fabric stretch and recovery testing serve as your guiding data source for the tech pack.

 Through the Testing: How the Engineering Makes the Difference in the Recovery of Fabrics